Stewart Springer: Government and fisheries work

 From 1950 to 1971, Springer worked for the U.S. Fish & Wildlife Service, Bureau of Commercial Fisheries, Department of the Interior, as a fishery methods and equipment specialist while continuing his research in the life history and behavior of sharks.
+From 1955 to 1962, he served as Chief of the Branch of Exploratory Fishing at the Bureau of Commercial Fisheries.